Testing Food Reactions Using The Coca Pulse Test

 1.)
 Get ready with a pen, paper or tracking chart, a stopwatch or watch with a second hand, and whatever food(s) you want to test.
 Be sure to test individual ingredients vs. foods with several ingredients so you can identify exactly what you are and are not reacting to.

 2.)
 Sit down long enough that you are relaxed.
 Don’t try to do this after exercising or being active.
 Additionally, do not take the test when feeling angry, or upset since these emotions will effect your digestion and parasympathetic nervous system.
 Take a few deep breaths, then take your “before” pulse for a full 60 seconds and write it down.
 You can take your pulse at your neck or wrist, but make sure you always take it from the same place.
+If testing eggs, be sure to test the white and yolk separately since some people only react to one or the other.

 3.)
 Put the food/drink/supplement that you want to test in your mouth and chew it or roll it around for about 30 seconds, but don’t swallow it.
 If your central nervous system perceives that substance as a threat or stressor, your pulse will increase.
 Keep the substance in your mouth and take your pulse again for another 60 seconds, uninterrupted, and write down the “after” result.
 The more your pulse increases, the worse the reaction to that food.
 An increase of 6 or more beats (less if you are Blood Type O) indicates a sensitivity or allergy to that food.
 Dr. Coca recommended not testing any foods you already know are problematic for you.